 Beyond that, folks are sticking around to listen.
 A whopping 88% of listeners listen to an episode to completion.
 Pacific Content, an agency that specializes in podcast production, measures similar engagement-based metrics for shows they produce.
 Their clients average 90%+ episode completion rates for shows like Dell Technologies’ Trailblazers with Walter Isaacson and Schwab’s Choiceology.
 How’s that for engagement?

 A key part of why podcasts are so engaging also ties back to their format.
 A lot of podcasts are simply conversations.
 A lengthy blog post might require intense focus to read (and retain), especially if the topic or language is dense.
 Listening to a podcast conversation is second nature — we’re a part of and listen to conversations every single day.

 Last but not least, the repeatable format of a podcast gives you the opportunity to do something that’s pretty challenging but highly valuable for businesses, and that’s building relationships.
 Think about some of the podcasts you currently listen to — doesn’t it “feel” like you know the host of the show?
 Despite never meeting your favorite show’s host, the repeatable format and opportunity to inject some personality into your podcast allows you to engage and build deeper connections with your audience.
-Keep listeners engaged and coming back for more, and the next thing you know, that word of mouth engine is firing on all cylinders.

 Achieving brand affinity starts with an engaged audience.
 As we mentioned above, a whopping 88% of listeners listen all the way through an episode (a stat worth repeating).
 When a listener is truly engaged and loyal to a podcast, they often become its biggest champions.